bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="4.0in" height="2.235042650918635in"} -->

 So, using Bootstrap is really that easy.
-Even if you don\'t understand HTML or CSS, or you understand JavaScript but you hate it so much, it\'s still possible for you to create a really great looking site using Bootstrap or really any other template at all.
+Even if you don&apos;t understand HTML or CSS, or you understand JavaScript but you hate it so much, it&apos;s still possible for you to create a really great looking site using Bootstrap or really any other template at all.
 The thing is, I think if you can use them but make changes because you know a little bit about